chrisloy/chrisloy.net/_drafts/akka-cluster-ec2-autoscaling.md

 Akka configuration
 ---
-In __src/main/resources__, we create a basic configuration file for Akka.
+In __src/main/resources__, we create a basic __application.conf__ configuration file for Akka.
 We'll override some of these values in our startup code, but we can use the suggested template from the Akka docs to get us going:

 ```python
 akka {